Goundamani

 Subramaniyan Karuppaiya (born 25 May 1939), known by his stage name Goundamani, is an Indian actor and comedian who works in Tamil cinema.
 He is known for his comic duo partnership in Tamil films with fellow actor Senthil.
 The pair dominated the Tamil industry as comedians in the 1980s and 90s.

-He was called Goundamani as a misconception by actor/director K. Bhagyaraj which he himself stated in an interview and the pseudonym stuck with him forever.
-He has the ability to give counter dialogues on the spot and off the script on stage and during shooting.
+Popularly known as "Counter Mani" because he specialised in giving counterarguments, he was called Goundamani as a misconception by actor/director K. Bhagyaraj and the pseudonym stuck.
+He has the ability to give counterarguments on the spot and off the script on stage and during shooting.
 He was at his peak of his career as a comedian in Tamil cinema for nearly 40 years.
 Despite his popularity, Goundamani is known for being a social recluse.

 Early life

-Goundamani was born as Subramaniyan on 25 May 1939 in Vallakundapuram, a village near Udumalaipettai in Coimbatore, Tamil Nadu, India.
+Goundamani was born as Subramaniyan on 25 May 1939 at Vallakundapuram, a village near Udumalaipettai in Coimbatore, Tamil Nadu, India.
 His father is Karuppaiya and his mother is Annammal.
 He married Shanthi in 1963 and has 2 daughters.